henrysky/astroNN/docs/source/neuralnets/basic_usage.rst

     │   ├── ApogeeBCNNCensored
     │   └── ApogeeBCNN
     ├── ConvVAEBase
-    │   └── APGOEECVAE  # For authors testing only
+    │   └── ApogeeCVAE  # For authors testing only
     └── CGANBase
         └── GalaxyGAN2017  # For authors testing only